afonsoc12/afonsoc12/README.md

-## Hi there, nice to see you here 👋
+## Welcome 👋

-I'm Afonso, a 9-to-5 Data Engineer and 5-to-9 [homelab](https://www.reddit.com/r/homelab) enthusiast!
-I have a passion for all-things Open Source and technology in general (yes,a fully-fledged geek)!
+Hey there!
+I'm Afonso, a Data Engineer by day and an enthusiastic [homelabber](https://www.reddit.com/r/homelab) by night.
+I'm passionate for all-things Open-Source and Technology in general (yes, I'm proudly a fully-fledged geek)!

 ---

 ### Professional Tech Stack

+Here's a glimpse into the tech stack I wield:

 <div align="left">
   <img src="images/png/snowflake.png" width="30" />